 No third party information may be necessary to confirm disability or evaluate requests for accommodations when the condition and its impact are readily apparent or comprehensively described.
 No specific language, tests, or diagnostic labels are required.
 Clinicians’ training or philosophical approach may result in the use of euphemistic phrases rather than specific diagnostic labels.
 Therefore, reports that do not include a specific diagnosis should not be interpreted to suggest that a disability does not exist.
 The question is ‘Would an informed and reasonable person conclude from the available evidence that a disability is likely and the requested accommodation is warranted?’

 Postsecondary institutions cannot create documentation processes that are burdensome or have the effect of discouraging students from seeking protections and accommodations to which they are entitled.
 This was clear even prior to the amendments to the ADA.
-The non-burdensome standard is applicable to initially establishing a relationship with the disability resource office and to setting up individual accommodations from institutional personnel, including course instructors.
-Students should not be required to bear responsibility for achieving access through cumbersome, time consuming processes.
+The non-burdensome standard is applicable to initially establishing a relationship with the disability resource office and to set up individual accommodations from institutional personnel, including course instructors.
+Students should not be required to bear responsibility for achieving access through cumbersome, time-consuming processes.

 Disability documentation should be current and relevant but not necessarily “recent.”
 Disabilities are typically stable lifelong conditions.
 Therefore, historic information, supplemented by interview or self-report, is often sufficient to describe how the condition impacts the student at the current time and in the current circumstances.
 Institutions should not establish blanket statements that limit the age of acceptable external documentation.
 Determining accommodations in distinctly new contexts may require more focused information to illustrate a connection between the impact of the disability, the described barrier, and the requested accommodation.